 Michael Stahl, vice president of marketing and operations at iMingle Insurance (which charges $4.25 per year for roadside assistance), says every policy comes with its own unique set of parameters that customers should be aware of before signing up.

 For instance, Nationwide’s most basic package provided only towing up to 15 miles, "minor" ditch extraction and lockout services up to $100.
 Another example: State Farm will cover the cost of delivering gas should you run out, but it will not cover the cost of the gas itself or a motor rental.
 Ask your auto insurance agent for a comprehensive list of all restrictions.

 According to Eli Lehrer, vice president of consumer think tank The Heartland Institute, insurers almost never pay out more than $100 per incident; $50 is more common.
 Moreover, insurers typically cap the number of times you can use roadside assistance at two or three in a given year.

 In most cases, consumers can upgrade a roadside assistance plan for more comprehensive coverage if desired.
 For example, Nationwide offers a Roadside Assistance Plus upgrade.
 The upgrade provides all of the services of its basic plan, along with towing up to 100 miles, and expense reimbursement up to $500 for alternate transportation, lodging and meals when a driver is stranded 100 miles from home.

-3. How are the services paid for?
+3. How are mobile services paid for?

 “This can be a crucial consideration if you're stuck on the side of the road and you're short on cash or only have a low-limit debit card,” Stahl says.

-On the whole, Lehrer says, the best option is to find a plan that provides roadside services directly through an insurance company’s emergency call center, since most contractors that insurers use negotiate rates that are lower than you'll get on your own.
+On the whole, Lehrer says, the best option is to find a plan that provides roadside services directly through an insurance company’s emergency call center, since most contractors that insurers use change or negotiate rates that are lower than you'll get on your own.